Simplifying Traffic Anomaly Detection with Video Foundation Models: Related work

 \subsection{Video Foundation Models}

-While early 3D CNN-based architectures can be referred to as foundation models~\cite{madan2024foundationvifm}, the term foundation model today commonly refers to Transformer-based~\cite{vaswani2017attention} models that leverage large-scale pre-training.
+While early 3D CNN-based architectures can be referred to as foundation models~\cite{madan2024foundationvifm}, the term foundation model today typically refers to Transformer-based~\cite{vaswani2017attention} models that leverage large-scale pre-training.
 For vision, these models typically adopt the Vision Transformer~\cite{dosovitskiy2020vit} (ViT) architecture.
+Although other architectures such as recurrent, hybrid, and state-space models are active research areas~\cite{li2024videomamba, yang2022rvit, patraucean2024trecvit}, ViT-based ViFMs are currently the dominant paradigm due to their strong performance, scalability, versatile pre-training strategies, and widespread optimization support (\eg, FlashAttention~\cite{dao2022flashattention}, optimized libraries, hardware acceleration) designed around the plain Transformer architecture.
+These qualities, along with the growing availability of pre-trained Video ViTs, make them particularly promising for tasks like TAD, where generalization, robustness, and efficiency are critical.

-Unlike the convolutional architecture, which embeds strong spatial and temporal inductive biases, ViTs rely on learning such priors directly from data during pre-training~\cite{dosovitskiy2020vit}.
-The quality and scale of this pre-training directly influence their effectiveness in downstream tasks~\cite{zhai2022scaling}.
-Pre-training methods vary in supervision type and scalability.
-Fully-supervised approaches rely on manually annotated labels, providing precise semantic guidance but limited scalability.
-Weakly-supervised methods, such as CLIP~\cite{radford2021clip}, use natural language or metadata as training signals.
-Though less curated, they offer rich semantic structure and broader concept coverage from web-scale data.
-Self-supervised learning (SSL) methods, including masked modeling~\cite{he2022imagemae, tong2022videomae}, learn from the data itself without any annotations, enabling large-scale pre-training and highly transferable representations.
-Unlike weak supervision, which relies on sparse and often noisy text labels~\cite{radford2021clip}, SSL provides denser and more unbiased training signals~\cite{chen2020simclr, he2022imagemae}.
+Unlike convolutional architectures, which impose strong spatial and temporal inductive biases by design, ViTs must learn such priors directly from data during pre-training~\cite{dosovitskiy2020vit}.
+As a result, their downstream performance depends heavily on the scale and quality of the pre-training dataset, as well as the choice of training objective~\cite{zhai2022scaling}.
+Pre-training strategies differ in supervision strength and scalability:

+\textbf{Fully-supervised learning (FSL)} methods rely on manually annotated labels, providing precise semantic guidance but limited scalability.
 First Video ViTs exploited supervised classification as their pre-training method.
-ViViT~\cite{arnab2021vivit} adopted the ViT architecture to video by introducing spatiotemporal 3D cubes called tubelets instead of 2D patches used for images.
+ViViT~\cite{arnab2021vivit} adopted the ViT architecture to video by introducing spatio-temporal 3D cubes called tubelets instead of 2D patches used for images.
 While this demonstrated that attention-based models can handle video inputs, the method struggled to balance accuracy and efficiency.
-Subsequent models like TimeSformer~\cite{bertasius2021timesformer}, MViT~\cite{fan2021multiscale}, and VideoSwin~\cite{liu2022videoswin} focused on improving efficiency.